jameshyojaelee/CellAnnot-GPT/README.md

 GPT Cell Annotator is an AI assistant that annotates single-cell RNA-seq clusters by combining curated marker knowledge with a large language model.
 It delivers evidence-backed cell type suggestions, confidence scoring, and validation tooling that reduces manual labeling time from days to minutes.

+## Why It Matters

+- Manual scRNA-seq annotation is slow and inconsistent; experts triage clusters by cross-referencing markers, literature, and ontologies — hours to days per dataset.
+- Existing tools (reference-mapping like SingleR/CellTypist, latent-transfer like scANVI) work best with high-quality reference atlases; they struggle on novel cell states, rare types, or out-of-distribution data.
+- An LLM assistant adds flexible knowledge integration and explanations, but must be guarded against hallucinations via validation and “unknown” handling.

+See `docs/why.md` for background and motivation.

 ## Quick Start

 ```bash